nastacio/nastacio.github.io/naming-reality/README.md

 That is a difference in **perspective**.

 ![Drawing of three pears.
 On the center there is a reasonably decent drawing of a pear, with some shading and some detail around the stem and leaves.
 On the left, there is a crude drawing of the pear, mostly an outline.
 On the right, there is a detailed drawing, with a cutout showing the location of seeds, and a more detailed representation of the leaves.
 There are also multiple callouts on the detailed drawing, showing tables of information about planting seasons and vitamins.](images/Naming-figure-reality-pear.png "The lifelong study of a subject makes different individuals see the same object differently.
 A simple fruit may evoke increasingly sophisticated and unrelated concepts depending on the observer's expertise.")

-The lifelong study of a subject makes different individuals see the same object differently.
-A simple fruit may evoke increasingly sophisticated and unrelated concepts depending on the observer’s expertise.

 These differences introduce two fundamental challenges in dealing with reality, which you may start to recognize in software development: